State of Minnesota’s and local best practices health standards spotlessly clean and sanitized rooms.

 Poplar Creek Guesthouse does not provide meals.
-Guests can prepare their own breakfasts and other meals in the guest kitchen, located next to guest rooms.Some local restaurants are also open for take out and reservations with spacing and masks.
+Guests can prepare their own breakfasts and other meals in the guest kitchen, located next to guest rooms.Some local restaurants are also open for take out and reservations.
 Ask us the times and dates the restaurants are open.

 The Guesthouse and is located on a peaceful lakes next to the Boundary Waters Canoe Area wilderness (BWCA).
 Just 30 miles up the Gunflint trail inland from the Lake Superior coastal town of Grand Marais, Minnesota.
 Here you find truly secluded and peaceful lodging in northern Minnesota’s north woods.

 In the Guesthouse are two individually furnished, comfortable rooms, surrounded by pine, birch and cedar trees.
 A compact kitchen and sitting area with fireplace in the Guest area.